influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/prometheus.md

 withOptional(optional)
 ```

-Specify whether the Secret or its key must be defined
+"Specify whether the Secret or its key must be defined"

 ## obj spec.thanos.objectStorageConfig

-ObjectStorageConfig configures object storage in Thanos.
-Alternative to ObjectStorageConfigFile, and lower order priority.
+"ObjectStorageConfig configures object storage in Thanos.
+Alternative to ObjectStorageConfigFile, and lower order priority."

 ### fn spec.thanos.objectStorageConfig.withKey